 In the year 2017, in a first for Shraddha, three Ambulances brought 47 mentally-ill destitutes on a single day to the Karjat Center.
-These destitutes were picked up partly directly from the streets & partly from NGOs in Surat & Ahmedabad specifically instructed to pick up the mentally-ill, being informed beforehand of our Ambulances arrival.
-We achieved this feat on the 25th of December, being Christmas.
-It was our way of celebrating the true spirit of occasion & spreading cheer & joy.
+These destitutes were rescued partly directly from the streets and partly from NGOs in Surat and Ahmedabad specifically instructed to rescue the mentally-ill, being informed beforehand of our Ambulances arrival.
+We achieved this feat on the 25th of

+December, being Christmas.
+It was our way of celebrating the true spirit of the occasion and spreading cheer and joy.